sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 ## Environmental variable
 Reference: https://www3.ntu.edu.sg/home/ehchua/programming/howto/Environment_Variables.html#:~:text=You%20can%20set%20an%20environment,.%20)%20is%20hidden%20by%20default.

 It is global system variable accessible by all the processes/users running under the Operating System (OS), such as Windows, macOS and Linux.
-It is useful for storing system-wide values. <br> PATH is one type of environmental variable which stores directory.
+It is useful for storing system-wide values.

+1. PATH is one type of environmental variable which stores directory.

 - Steps for creating a PATH environmental variable for directory: <br>
 1. Have the pathname of the file ready.
 See [Pathnames](#pathnames) of how to find the pathname; <br>